kromer-creator/Senior-Seminar-Research/README.md

 # Senior-Seminar-Research
 ## What can eigenvalues teach us about quantum fields?

-I am researching the spectra of eigenvalues generated in many different ways.
+For my math Senior Seminar project, I am researching the spectra of eigenvalues generated in many different ways.
 This is inspired by a paper entitled "Finite Quantum Chaos" written by Audrey Terras.
-I began this research in fall 2021 and will be writing a paper on my findings as well.
+I began this research in fall 2021 and will be writing a 10-page expository paper, which will be completed by spring 2022.

 ### senior_seminar_current:
 * This is where I am storing all of my code to generate different eigenvalues